Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 ## Notable usage examples

-Note: all examples here assume modifier keys on left side are used.
-Also, all examples (except the last one) are pressed using one hand
+All examples here assume modifier keys on left side are used.
+Also, all examples are pressed using one hand, but it is also possible to mix which hand presses

 ### CTRL + V
-Note: MOD can be released at any step.
+MOD can be released at any step:
 - Press and release MOD, press and release CTRL, press and release V
 - Press MOD, press and release CTRL, release MOD, press and release V
 - Press MOD, press and release CTRL, press and release V, release MOD

 ### CTRL + V multiple times
-Note: While MOD is held, modifiers do not get used.
+While MOD is held, modifiers do not get used:
 - Press MOD, press and release CTRL, press and release V multiple times, release MOD

+### CTRL + D multiple times
+Even though D is a home row mod for CTRL, it behaves the same as previous example:
+- Press MOD, press and release CTRL, press and release D multiple times, release MOD

 ### CTRL + C, CTRL + V
 - Press MOD, press and release CTRL, press and release C, press and release V, release MOD

 ### CTRL + SHIFT + ALT + F
-Note: MOD can be released at any step.
+MOD can be released at any step:
 - Press and release MOD, smash and release CTRL, SHIFT and ALT in any order, press and release F
 - Press MOD, smash and release CTRL, SHIFT and ALT in any order, press and release F, release MOD

-### CTRL + C, CTRL + SHIFT + V
-Note: This one is not really useful but shows how mod layer works
-- Press MOD, press and release CTRL, press and release C, press and release SHIFT, press and release V

-### CTRL + L
-Note: Because L is at the place of one of the modifier keys, it would have been not possible to press when MOD layer key is held, but it was made easy by disabling the mod layer on the opposite side when modifier key is pressed
-- Press MOD, press and release CTRL, press and release L, release MOD